The Quest of Ruru

 To sum up: this is a unique Book, as one critic declares; a Book which shines with the luminous colours of a magnificent opal of great price.

 If you have enjoyed The Quest of Ruru, you may be interested in the other books which Dr Michaud wrote during his lifetime.
-You will find a complete list of these on our website.
+You will find full reviews of these in our OCCULT BOOKS section of the website.

 A Word to the WISE Reader